- How To Put Weight On A Diabetic Cat?

 2. Give Insulin Injections

-Usually, many vets recommend using human insulin that includes Humulin N, L, and U. These insulin doses are cheaper and are found to be effective.
+Usually, vets recommend using human insulin that includes Humulin N, L, and U. These insulin doses are cheaper and are found to be effective.
 The N insulin is short-acting and has less duration for the cats.
 It can also wear off rapidly, due to which blood sugar increases quickly or even can have sharp steep drops.

 3. Start Special Diet For Diabetic Cat

-All diabetic cats cannot have the same kind of diet working on them.
 You need to understand your diabetic cat’s needs according to its health, weight, level of being diabetic, and taste.
 You can get the most effective nutrition plan for your cat with the help of a veterinarian.

-If you see a positive change in your cats’ weight by following the right nutrition and insulin plan, you can lower its insulin doses.
+If you see a positive change in your diabetic cats’ weight by following the right nutrition and insulin plan, you can lower its insulin doses.

 This stops them from getting hypoglycemic (low blood sugar level).
 Typically, you can feed your cat twice a day, lead by a dose of insulin right after feeding them.
 Ideally, you can feed your cat with half a can of high protein or a low carb cat food in the morning and half the can at night, followed by a shot of insulin.